dolla-consortium/consensus-proposing/packages/staging/README.md

 - [`NonEmptying`](#nonemptying) Pipe
 - [`Capping`](#capping) Pipe

-### 2. Convert the temporary file to a proposal file.
+### 2. Convert the temporary file into a proposal file.
 Under the responsibility of
 - [`Persisting`](#persisting) Pipe